vsch/ArduinoNanoLowPowerSleepMode/README.md

    from other modules.
 2. Remove the L3117 LDO regulator on the under side of the module.
 It has a quiescent current draw of 5-8mA.

+   The pin bringing Vin from the pad to the LDO will lift off the board at any vertical tension on the pin.
+You will need to desolder it first.
+Heat the pad under it and when the solder melts, pry it up with a pair of tweezers.

+   Do the same for the other two pins before proceeding to the wide tab/pin.
-3. If you are unlucky enough to have gotten the `CH340` quasimodo clone, then things will get more ugly.
+3. If you are unlucky enough to have gotten the `CH340`/`FT230` quasimodo clone, then things will get more ugly.
    1. You will need to modify the module to isolate the USB driver chip from the 5V supply by desoldering and bending up its two `GND` pins up from their pads.
-   2. You will need to cut a trace connecting the USB 5V directly to +5V of the module.
-Color me surprised when I found out there is no Schottky diode isolating the module power from USB, if it is externally powered.
+   2. You will need to cut a trace connecting the USB 5V directly to +5V of the module, **shown in RED**.
+This is done through a via marked in a green circle.
+On some boards the silkscreen is covering it.
+      You don't want to damage it, so cut the trace a bit from this via.
+   3. And grind out the top of a via **shown in RED**.
+The easiest way I found, was to use a tiny ball mill, if you have one, to grind away the top of the via by hand, to break the USB power to +5V connection.
+This via is also marked on the top side.
-   3. Add a Schottky diode from the USB power side to the +5V power side, to allow the board to be powered externally or from the USB.
+   4. Add a Schottky diode from the USB power side to the +5V power side, to allow the board to be powered externally or from the USB.

+      I found out there is no Schottky diode isolating the module power from USB when it is externally powered.
+However, there is one, reverse biased, across the decoupling capacitor.
+I have no idea what it is doing there, other than a mistake in the PCB layout.
+So you can remove the diode from where it is and use it where it's intended by manually wiring between the USB +5 and the +5V of the module.
-   4. To use USB port for communications and programming when it is connected but disable the USB driver chip when it is not, you will need to:
+   5. To use USB port for communications and programming when it is connected but disable the USB driver chip when it is not, you will need to:
-      1. Desolder a resistor that connects to the now isolated USB line and solder it to the now +5V isolated from USB power trace.
+      1. Desolder the resistor that connects to the `USB+5` line and solder it to `+5V` trace, the one cut in 3.ii.
+If you scrape or sand away the solder mask over that trace opposite to the resistor pad, the one near to the USB driver, then you will be able to solder the resistor back on the trace and its old pad.

-         Without changing the pull-up source for the resistor, it will pull the USB power in line to 2V through a 4.7k resistor.
-This will either turn on the MOSFET all the time, if you use a high value resistor to ground the gate pin, or will barely turn it on so that the USB driver is not working but drawing additional 200, 300 or 500 µA of current when in sleep mode.
-This kept me up for two days trying to figure out why am I seeing this extra current draw when the USB driver is disabled.
+         NOTE: Without changing the pull-up source for the resistor, it will pull the `USB+5` power in line to 2V through a 4.7k resistor, when the USB is not connected.
+This will either turn on the MOSFET all the time, or will turn it on with a high channel resistance, so that the USB driver will not work, but will draw additional 200, 300 or 500 µA of current when in sleep mode.
+This one kept me up for two days trying to figure out why am I seeing this extra current draw when the USB driver is "**disabled**".
       2. Add an N-MOSFET and a resistor which will switch the disconnected `GND` pins of the USB driver, to ground when drawing power from the USB.

-This will allow the module to work as before if the USB is connected, but will shut off the USB driver glutton when powered externally, like from rechargeable batteries.
+         The Drain pin goes to `GND`, the Gate pin goes to `USB 5+` and the Source pin goes to the two lifted pins of the USB driver IC.
+      3. Add a resistor between the `USB 5+` and `GND` to keep the MOSFET turned off when the USB cable is not connected.
+The value is not critical.
+Anything between 1k and 100k will work.

 ### Project Dependent Software Mods